elainechan/chekhov/README.md

 	- `2` is the weight
 	- `A` stands for "assigned to Alice"
 	- `1` means the task takes 1 hour to complete.
+## NEEDS:
+- definition of a solution
+- how do u know when it's correct - higher priority tasks are finished within a certain time?
+- when do u know when it's the best solution - earliest finish time of everything